RoboticExplorationLab/cvx-spacecraft-cola/README.md

 The directories in the project are the following:
 - src: algorithm source code
 - examples: contains case studies from the paper

+## Dependencies
+The solver used for this work is Mosek.
+A free academic license can be obtained here: https://www.mosek.com/products/academic-licenses/